Dairsie: Historic buildings

+King James VI stayed at Dairsie Castle following his escape from the Raid of Ruthven in June 1583.
+James Melville of Halhill wrote that he lodged in the "auld Inns" at Dairsie, which was not as secure as Falkland Palace.

 St Mary's Church was built by Archbishop Spottiswoode in 1621.
 The church is some distance from the village and ceased to be used for worship in 1966.
 It is now in private hands, the parish worshippers were using the former St Leonard's Church in the village.
 This, however, has now been sold into private hands.
 The congregation is united with St John's Church in Cupar.

 History

 In 2014 a hoard of Roman hacksilver was found in a field at Dairsie.
 It is thought that the hacksilver was used by Roman soldiers to pay off the local Pictish tribes when they travelled through the area.